fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 So far we roughly stuck to the GPS track corresponding to the path on the Sékort 5 map.
-The path made sense to us since it would stay away from vast orange "danger zones" directly to the West and South of Graenalon on the western side of the glacier.
+The path made sense to us since it would stay away from vast orange "danger zones" directly to the West and South of Grænalón on the western side of the glacier.
 It would lead us through an area where the indicated danger zone is comparably narrow and therefore seemed to be a wise choice.
 For comparison, the 2006 GPS track from Dieter Graser went far more south (see map below).
 In a quickly changing environment such as a glacier,